casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pistol/index.md

 ---
 title: "Pistol"
 description: "Where to find the Pistol and the requirements to obtain it in the Sons of the Forest."
 summary: "Where to find the Pistol and the requirements to obtain it.
-Click here to learn its location!"
+Click here to learn more about it!"
 tags: ["Sons of the Forest", "Pistol", "POIs", "Item Location", "Map"]
 keywords: ["Sons of the Forest Pistol"]